 EU/PHILIPPINES: EU bans certain aquaculture exports from the Philippines

+The European Union has banned certain fishery exports from the Philippines due to suspicions of harmful chemical residues.
 Manila was told the ban would come into force from 3 July, and would remain in place while the EU determines if there are residues of chloropenical or antibiotic substances in Philippine exports, according to Malcolm Sarmiento, director of the Bureau of Fisheries.

 Get full access to all content, just $1 for 30 days